mr-himanshuyadav/question-press/README.md

 ## The "Question Press Kit" Tool

-To create questions for import, use the `Question Press Kit.exe` tool.
+To create questions for import, use the `Question Press Kit.py` tool.
 It has two modes:

 1.  **Manual Entry:** Fill out the forms to add questions one by one to a queue, then generate the final `.zip` file.
 2.  **Import from DOCX:** Create a `.docx` file using the specific format below, and the tool will parse it automatically.